my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

 ___

 Q: Is it possible to set max lines of a table printed in notebook?
-A: The simple answer is NO. Seetings → Feasures → Notebook only limits the cell size of a pure text based output.
+A: The simple answer is NO. Seetings → Features → Notebook only limits the cell size of a pure text based output.
 It does NOT apply to outputs such as matrices, dataframes or other spreadsheet-like outputs (e.g. from the `View()` function in R.)

 ___

 [Change settings of VS Code](https://code.visualstudio.com/docs/configure/settings)